bbjornstad/bjornstad.dev/content/spacebar/linux-introduction.md

 Over the following fateful week, my machine basically just gave out completely.
 This was not going to fly for a college freshman.
-For a multitude of reasons, I needed a computer for my mathematics studies (the primary was to be able to use Vim to edit LaTeX files for math homework writeups).
-I certainly didn't have enough money for a new system, but still needed an effective computer and the hardware that I had sitting there was apparently broken, but much more powerful than anything I could dream up for a laptop (ok, probably not _anything_).
+For a multitude of reasons, I needed a computer for my mathematics studies (the primary was to be able to use Vim to edit LaTeX files for writing up my math homework).
+I certainly didn't have enough money for a new system, but still needed an effective computer and the hardware that I had sitting there was apparently broken, but much more powerful than anything I could dream up for a laptop (OK, probably not _anything_).

 Enter Linux, Arch Linux to be exact.
-I had some previous experience with other distributions such as Ubuntu and Fedora on virtual machine instances, CentOS through some bioinformatics projects I was involved in throuh UCSD, and a random smattering of possibilities picked from [distrowatch](https://distrowatch.com).
+I had some previous experience with other distributions such as Ubuntu and Fedora on virtual machine instances, CentOS through some bioinformatics projects I was involved in through UCSD, and a random smattering of possibilities picked from [distrowatch](https://distrowatch.com).
 Personally, none of that managed to stick for me.
 It took until Arch Linux for that elusive mental "click" to occur.